ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

       state: started
 ```

-Again: what these lines do is easy to understand:

-  - a second task is created and named

-  - a module is specified (`service`)

-  - parameters for the module are supplied

-Thus with the second task we make sure the Apache server is indeed running on the target machine.
+With the second task we make sure the Apache server is indeed running on the target machine.
 Run your extended Playbook:

 ```bash
 [student<X>@ansible ansible-files]$ ansible-playbook apache.yml